lmorandini/grunt-clouddity/README.md

 The final step is testing the cluster
 `grunt clouddity:test`

-It could be useful to chain together tasks using the `grunt.registerTask`, but some steps take some time to complete after the control has returtned to Grujnt, hence they should be separated by "wait" task (grunt-wait may come in handy).
+It could be useful to chain together tasks using the `grunt.registerTask`, but some steps take some time to complete after the control has returned to Grunt, hence they should be separated by "wait" task (grunt-wait may come in handy).

+The execution of some tasks (run, create, stop, start, remove) can be performed selectively only on node type using the `nodetype` switch.
+In addition, a single container can be targeted using the `containerid` switch, and a node as well with the `nodeid` switch (with the last two options, `nodetype` is ignored).

 ## Task reference